 The officer who recommends the contract be signed should be an appropriate officer commensurate with the contract value and/or level of risk, or there should be documentary evidence on the record that an appropriately senior officer has also approved the contract being entered into.

 Documentation recording advice from University officers on specific matters or risks associated with the contract should be provided with the contract for signing and be accessible to the authorised signatory on the relevant file.
 In addition, the Research Services Office will require a Certification Form (DOC 200KB) for any contract for external research funding.
 The Grants Finance Office will require this form to be completed before establishing an account for any external funding.

-In most cases, the contract should be forwarded along with the completed Report on Entry into Contract form to Central Records, unless the form has already been scanned to TRIM when the contract was partially executed.
-If the contract is not accompanied by the Report on Entry into Contract Form, the Contract Register or ResearchMaster ID for the contract should be clearly identified.
+The contract should be forwarded to Central Records along with the completed Report on Entry into Contract form, unless the form has already been registered in the Record Management System (TRIM) when the contract was partially executed.

-For information on the filing of contracts, contact the Manager, University Records, tel: 8201 3056, email: email@example.com.
+For information on the filing of contracts and supporting documentation, contact the Manager, University Records, tel: 8201 3056, email: firstname.lastname@example.org.

 A review of contracts management University-wide is underway and is intended to be completed over coming months.
 Changes will be notified through this web-page.
-In the meantime, the University has extended its arrangement with Flinders Partners to include contract management services for all non-research contracts for the Faculties.
-This increased level of support will be available until 31 December 2013.
-Thereafter it will be reviewed and, if appropriate, extended for a further period.
+In the meantime, Flinders Partners will provide contract management services for all non-research contracts to the Faculties.